jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_2.rst

         if not (first_input and second_input):
             return True

-  still green
+  still green.

 * I move the first :ref:`if statement<if statements>` below this new one

-  ..
-TIP:: In `Visual Studio Code`_ I can move lines I select or where the cursor is, with :kbd:`alt/option+Up` on the keyboard to move lines up or  :kbd:`alt/option+Down` to move lines down
+  .. tip:: In `Visual Studio Code`_ I can move lines I select or where the cursor is, with :kbd:`alt/option+Up` on the keyboard to move lines up or :kbd:`alt/option+Down` to move lines down

   .. code-block:: python
     :lineno-start: 55